Inventors and inventions (New Zealand)

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.

 This website contains information about patent material.
-A patent recognises an invention and gives exclusive rights to the inventor, but must meet certain criteria before it is accepted.
-You can read more about the guidelines under the Patents section.
+A patent recognises an invention and gives exclusive rights to the inventor, but must meet certain criteria before it's accepted.

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.